Do HDMI Cables Go Bad?

-This is a common question asked by many people suffering from image or sound quality for their systems.
+This is a common question asked by many people suffering from lousy image or sound quality for their systems.
 So do HDMI cables go bad?
 Well, the answer to that question is a yes.
 HDMI cables CAN go bad generally due to wear and tear.

 On the other hand, they can often go wrong by human-use factors such as wear and tear and physical damage.